 The guidance will outline the principles that must be followed by proponents in preparing cost estimates accompanying Project Proposal Reports, submitted in accordance with the Notes on Administration (NOA), which seek Australian Government funding for road and rail infrastructure projects.

-The following Guidance Notes have been published following a thorough consultation process and are available now for download:
+The following Guidance Notes have been published following a thorough consultation process, where applicable, and are available now for download:

 - Guidance Note 1 — Project Scope, Version 1.0, March 2017 PDF: 354 KB